gustavo22gg/CGPA-Project-READme/README.md

 **🎓 CGPA Tracker App**

 Project Link: https://cgpa-development-project.onrender.com/

-- A comprehensive CGPA Tracking System designed to help students monitor their academic progress and set realistic GPA goals.
-This project automates data collection from the university portal, providing users with valuable insights into their academic performance and required improvements.
+A fully integrated CGPA Tracking System designed for students to monitor their academic progress efficiently, automate GPA calculations, and provide detailed insights on how to improve performance.
+The app uses a session-based scraper to gather the relevant academic data from university portals.
+This method ensures that users' grade data remains up-to-date without manual input, making it highly convenient for students aiming to achieve specific GPA goals.

 **🚀 Features**